Vandivier/afterecon/content/2014-02-28-why-the-mt-gox-failure-is-a-good-thing.md

 ---
-title: Why The Mt Gox Failure is a Good Thing
+title: "Why The Mt Gox Failure is a Good Thing"
 date: 2014-02-28 04:24:55
 author: John Vandivier
 ---